HPE’s Chief Sustainability Officer Christopher Wellise: ”A change from sustainable IT to IT for sustainability”

 The goal is to reduce emissions in the entire supply chain by 15 per cent and to improve the energy efficiency in the product portfolio by 30 times by 2025.

 ”But in addition to this, we also need to become better at reusing technology and materials: a circular economy where we significantly extend the lifespan of our products.
 Today, we have one recycling centre in Massachusetts and one in Scotland, receiving four million units every year.
 Eighty-nine per cent of them can be reused.”

 ”These machines are modular and are designed to be used again.
 They come back to us after having been written off and ’used up’, they’re dismantled and put together again for the next customer.”

-”The current lifespan of many IT products today is two or three years, not much considering the amount of resources needed to make them.
-In the industry, we need to increase the pace of transition to a circular economy where we reuse a lot more than we do now, and take planetary limits into account.
+”The current lifespan of many IT products today is two or three years, not much considering the number of resources needed to make them.
+In the industry, we need to increase the pace of transition to a circular economy where we reuse a lot more than we do now and take planetary limits into account.
 There is a demand from customers, so how we have every opportunity to take the lead in this historical transformation,” concludes Christopher Wellise.

 About Christopher Wellise

 Christopher Wellise, Chief Sustainability Officer at Hewlett Packard Enterprise, has taken an interest in environment and sustainability ever since he was a child.
 His father was not interested in sports at all.
 Instead, he took Chris out into the forest and for fishing trips.
 When the time came for studies, he wished to work in the borderland between business and sustainability.
 Chris has a Master of Science in Environmental Studies from San Jose State University.
 Before HPE hired him, he worked in research for several years.